Our website uses cookies for statistical purposes.

 Open a Branch in Sweden

 A branch in Sweden allows a foreign company to establish its presence and engage in the same business activities as the head office.
-It is an alternative to registering a subsidiary, and although subject to certain limitations, it will allow the foreign company to have its own local office in Sweden.
+Our local incorporation experts can help you open a branch in Sweden.

 Quick Facts